SkylineCommunications/Skyline.DataMiner.Utilities.PerformanceAnalyzer/README.md

 # About

 The **Performance Analyzer** is a library designed to track and log performance metrics for methods in single or multi-threaded environments.
-It provides developers with an easy way to monitor execution times and track method calls across systems by logging performance data to storage of their choice.
+It provides developers with an easy way to monitor execution times and track method calls across systems by logging performance data to the storage of their choice.

 ## Key Features